Elias de Asshebournham: Early life

 He was born in Dublin, son of Roger de Asshebournham or Ashbourne, Provost of Dublin and Serjeant-at-law, who was highly praised for his services to the English Crown.
 Elias lived for some years at Mears Ashby in Northamptonshire, where he acquired a reputation for violence which stayed with him throughout his life.
 He obtained custody of the manor of Mears Ashby in 1319.
 In 1312 he received a royal pardon for unspecified offences which he had committed in Northamptonshire: these were probably connected with a long-standing feud with the neighbouring FitzWarin family, whose lands and manors he was accused of burning and despoiling.
 He clearly did not become a reformed character on his return to Ireland in 1311, and later received a further royal pardon for a savage and unprovoked attack on a passing stranger while he was on his way to Dublin.

-He spent some time in the household of John Hotham, Bishop of Ely, whose early career had been spent in Ireland.
+He spent some time in the household of John Hotham, Bishop of Ely, whose early career was spent in Ireland.
 He accompanied Hotham to the Papal Court at Avignon in 1316, the mission being concerned largely with Irish Church affairs.
 He later became a royal servant, and was described as "the King's yeoman": he visited Ireland on the King's business in 1326, apparently in connection with the charges of corruption then pending against Alexander de Bicknor, the Archbishop of Dublin, and Walter de Islip, the Lord Treasurer of Ireland.
-He received recognition for his own and his father's services to the Crown, and was later knighted.
+He received recognition for his own and his father's services to the Crown and was later knighted.
 He became Seneschal of Swords and Finglas, and Marshal of the eyre of County Meath.